How to choose A Levels

 Expressive arts pathway: Art, Drama and Theatre Studies, Film Studies or English Literature.

 Environmental pathway: Chemistry, Biology, Environmental Studies and Geography.

-Languages pathway: English Language, French, English Literature and German.
+Languages pathway: English Language, French, English Literature.

 At Central Sixth, you will also have the opportunity to study subjects (such as Law, Psychology, Film Studies and Politics) which you may have not been able to do before.
 The important thing is to talk to the subject lecturers to discuss whether these new subjects are right for you.

 We want to make sure that you are doing the subjects you enjoy and which will enable to you to get into the university of your choice and get that dream job.
 Therefore, students are free, in the first few weeks of the course, to change subjects if they want to.

 If you do not have GCSE Maths you will be expected to study this in your first year.